chloe-klatyn/klatyn-truffle-starter/README.md

 npm install
 ```

-Create a .env file in the root folder and add your private key in the format shown below.
+Create a .env file in the root folder and add the necessary environment variables in the format shown below.

 ```
-PRIVATE_KEY='0x......'
+PRIVATE_KEY=
+BAOBAB_RPC_URL=
+CYPRESS_RPC_URL=
 ```

 To deploy the contracts to the Baobab testnet: